Easington Gas Terminal

 The Easington Gas Terminal is one of six main gas terminals in the UK, and is situated on the North Sea coast at Easington, East Riding of Yorkshire and Dimlington.
-The other main gas terminals are at St Fergus, Aberdeenshire; Bacton, Norfolk; Teesside; Theddlethorpe, Lincolnshire and Rampside gas terminal, Barrow, Cumbria.
+The other main gas terminals are at St Fergus, Aberdeenshire; Bacton, Norfolk; Teesside; Theddlethorpe, Lincolnshire (now demolished) and Rampside gas terminal, Barrow, Cumbria.
 The whole site consists of four plants: two run by Perenco, one by Centrica and one by Gassco.
-The Easington Gas Terminals are protected by Ministry of Defence Police officers and are provided with resources by the Centre for the Protection of National Infrastructure.
+The Easington Gas Terminals are protected by Civil Nuclear Constabulary officers and are provided with resources by the Centre for the Protection of National Infrastructure.

 History

 BP Easington Terminal opened in March 1967.
 This was the first time that North Sea Gas had been brought ashore in the UK from the West Sole field.
 In 1980 British Gas purchased the field Rough and in 1983 began conversion to a storage field.
 BP Dimlington opened in October 1988.
 BP's Ravenspurn North field was added in 1990 and the Johnston field was added in 1994.
 The Easington Catchment Area was added in 2000, and the Juno development in 2003.
 Up to 20% of the winter peak demand for gas is exported from Easington via Feeder 9 through the Humber Gas Tunnel.